Cheap stunts get your attention?

 Politics has become less about the needs of everyday Australians and instead is increasingly shallow, tribal and ineffective.

 Think climate change, tax, immigration and welfare.
 Complex issues simply aren’t being addressed.

 The need to win elections incentivises all the things we don’t like about politics.
-Think constant negativity, lack of long-term solutions, and never-ending focus on campaigning.
+Donations, lying, avoiding blame.

-Instead, we can choose people from all walks of life by democratic lottery to form a citizens’ assembly to help politicians make decisions with everybody’s benefit in mind.
-They’d be truly representative and not fighting with one another for the sake of it.
+We can choose people from all walks of life by democratic lottery to form citizens’ assemblies to help politicians make decisions that everyone can trust.

 We can have a better system with people like you free to actually listen, learn, and work with each other to address our issues and agree on solutions.

 This isn’t just an idea either.
 They’re increasingly being used all around the world to find solutions for complex problems – like climate change, budgeting and housing.

 They’ve been used by Presidents in Denmark, France, Ireland & Germany.
 And, the OECD & United Nations Democracy Fund endorse them.